halukcansarioz/Instagram-Follow-Checker/README.md

 and press Enter.

-### 5. Run the Script
+### Step 4: Execute the Script

+Open the `script.js` file.

-Copy the contents of `script.js`, paste it into the browser console, and press Enter.
+Copy the entire contents of the file.

+Paste it into the browser console and press Enter.

-### 6. Analyze Your Account
+### Step 5: Start Analysis

 Enter your Instagram username and click: